nj-vs-vh/tasdmc/README.md

     # other values will be "inherited" from run.yaml
 - host: another-worker-machine.url.org
   conda_env: conda_env_name_on_another_host
-  weight: 0.8  # optional weight determining how much work will be sent to the node relative to others; defaults to 1.0
+  # optional weight determining how much work will be assigned to the node
+  # relative to others; defaults to 1.0, so in this case the node will have
+  # to do 20% less work
+  weight: 0.8
   config_override:
     corsika:
       path: /path/to/corsika/on/another/worker/machine
-- host: self  # a special host name to create local run on the same machine distributed run is created
+  # a special host name to create local run on the same machine distributed
+  # run is created
+- host: self
   weight: 0.1
 ```

-Note that distributed run functionality aims to be a very light automatization: it just generates configs for each
+Distributed run functionality aims to be a very light automatization: it just generates configs for each
 node's run and starts the simulation on them just as it would be started manually.
 Hence, you can manually monitor
 and control local runs on each node if you prefer.
 Generated local runs have names according to the convention
 `<distributed-run-name>:node-from-<distributed-run-host>`.